-Tacos have gone from unappetizing fast food to Tuesday night staple and gourmet food truck fare.
+Tacos have gone from unappetizing fast-food to a Tuesday-night staple and gourmet food truck fare.
 Filled with meat or veggies, stuffed inside a soft or hard tortilla, and topped with cheese or guacamole (or both!), the possibilities are endless.
 And while there’s nothing wrong with a beefy, cheesy handheld, there are plenty of delicious ways to make healthy tacos too.

-These 36 variations of the Mexican mainstay—organized by the main ingredient—all start with wholesome add-ins.
+These 32 variations—organized by the main ingredient—all start with wholesome add-ins.
 Some keep things classic, others take on Asian influences, and more go vegan or gluten-free.
-Ultimately, though, they all confirm one thing: In any iteration, few foods in this world are as tasty as the taco.
+Ultimately, they all confirm one thing: In any iteration, few foods in this world are as tasty as the taco.

-This recipe isn’t kidding about focusing on veggies, packing in a whopping eight of ‘em including the salsa ingredients.
-Roasting vegetables is already one of the yummiest ways to get in that daily dose, but wrapped in a soft, whole-wheat tortilla and topped with avocado crema, you may refuse to eat them any other way going forward.
+This recipe isn’t kidding about focusing on veggies, packing in a whopping six of ‘em.
+Wrapped in a soft tortilla and topped with avocado cream, you may have just found your new favorite way to eat roasted vegetables.
 The best part?
 The ingredients are customizable—so go with whatever’s in your kitchen or in season!

 Portobello mushrooms are widely known as meat’s vegetarian understudy.
 Not only do they make a hearty stand-in for steak in these soft tacos, but they also provide glucose-lowering properties for practically zero cholesterol.
-No need to bother with a marinade in this recipe, either; seasoning them as they sauté in the skillet then squeezing lime overtop will provide more than enough flavor and slash cooking time to 20 minutes total.
-Score!
+Layered with more veggies and topped with a fresh and zesty chimichurri sauce, these tacos are next-level good.

 Got a serious hankering for Mexican but no time to hit the store for ingredients?
-Think outside the shell and turn to this recipe, which calls for items you’re likely to already have on hand.
-Ground walnuts mixed with cumin and paprika make for an aromatic serving of omega-3s, and the salsa and sour cream topping are a nod to the traditional taco.
+Think outside the shell and turn to this recipe, which calls for items you likely already have on hand.
+Ground walnuts mixed with cumin and paprika make for an aromatic serving of omega-3s, and the salsa and sour cream toppings are a nod to the traditional taco.
 Conventional?
 Hardly.
 Authentic?
 Probably not.
 Delicious, nutritious, and cute enough to serve guests?
 You bet!

 A roundup of taco recipes without an option for breakfast?
 Inconceivable!
-Take your standard scrambled eggs to the next level with the addition of sautéed vegetables and few dashes of hot sauce, all wrapped up in a tortilla with some Feta.
-In just a few extra steps, you’ve amped up the fiber, carbohydrate, healthy fat, and taste factor to make for a complete morning meal.
+Take your standard scrambled eggs to the next level with the addition of heart-healthy smoked salmon and mashed avocado all wrapped up in a striking blue corn tortilla with some fresh dill.
+In just a few extra steps, you’ve amped up the protein, healthy fat, and taste factor to make for a complete morning meal.

 No matter what the weather is, these tacos will transport you (or your taste buds, at least) to the beach with their generous use of summery ingredients, including Roma tomatoes for lycopene, anti-inflammatory cilantro, and of course the fish providing those all-important omega-3 fatty acids for brain health.
-To cut down on the cholesterol in the chipotle mayo, try subbing some of it for low-fat or nonfat Greek yogurt, and dollop to your heart’s content.
+For an added boost of protein, try subbing the sour cream for low-fat Greek yogurt, and drizzle 'til your heart’s content.

 Last minute guests?
 Home late from work?
 Before reaching for that delivery menu, consider this recipe.
-The blogger uses the popular tilapia, but feel free to substitute any other white fish (cod or halibut works great).
-Spoon on some corn and tomato salsa for an additional pop of brightness and fiber, and finish it off with a tangy, cilantro-jalapeno Greek yogurt topping.
+The blogger uses the popular and inexpensive tilapia, but feel free to substitute any other white fish (cod or halibut works great).
+Spoon on some summer peach salsa for an additional pop of brightness and call it dinner!
 It’s hard to believe, but aside from a quick dash to the store, half an hour is all you need to throw this gorgeous meal together.

 If you’re looking to beef up regular tacos a bit, look no further than this blogger’s take on steak.
-Grill it to your preference, then fold it up in soft tortillas with chopped tomatoes and avocado.
-Throwing in some Feta gives them that cheesy calcium that may be easier to digest for those weary of dairy.
+Grill it to your preference, then fold it up in soft tortillas with chopped cabbage and fresh salsa.
 The best part is the gorgeously green chimichurri sauce, the ideal light topping for the meaty filling.

-When you’re too busy to babysit a skillet, allow this recipe to come to the rescue.
-Other than some advance planning, the prep is super easy: Toss your meat in a Crock-Pot along with a fragrant concoction of spices, enchilada sauce, and broth.
-Pork often gets a bad rap for its high fat content, so feel free to use a boneless loin roast for a leaner cut that still supplies high-quality protein.
-Six to eight hours later, you’ve got juicy goodness, ready to shred and scoop into tortillas with your favorite garnishes.
+When you’re too busy to babysit a skillet, this recipe will come to the rescue.
+Other than some advanced planning, the prep is super easy: Toss your meat in a Crock-Pot along with a fragrant concoction of spices and lime juice.
+Pork often gets a bad rap for its high-fat content, so feel free to use a boneless loin roast for a leaner cut that still supplies high-quality protein.
+Four to six hours later, you’ve got juicy goodness, ready to shred and scoop into tortillas with your favorite garnishes.

 When buffalo sauce meets chicken tacos, the results are pretty epic.
-Rather than using the messy and greasy deep-fry method, this blogger dredges chicken breasts in flour before pan-searing them to a satisfying crisp and coating them in the thick, tangy buffalo sauce.
-Topped with avocado, Gorgonzola cheese (just a little goes a long way!), and sauce, this is some truly taco truck-worthy stuff.
+Rather than using the messy and greasy deep-fry method, this blogger lets the chicken soak up a buffalo marinade and grills the breasts to perfection.
+Topped with an avocado corn salad and a rich blue cheese and ranch sauce (a little goes a long way!), this is some truly taco truck-worthy stuff.

 Beans and Lentils

-These tacos are yet another way to celebrate the current frontrunner in the produce popularity contest, cauliflower.
-The cancer-fighting, cruciferous veggie is roasted with chickpeas before being enveloped in corn tortillas and topped with a tart lime and sour cream sauce.
-Again, feel free to sub in plain Greek yogurt for a similar texture.
-What isn’t negotiable: the buttery avocado garnish.
+These tacos are yet another way to celebrate the current front-runner in the produce-popularity contest, cauliflower.
+The cancer-fighting, cruciferous veggie is roasted with chickpeas before being enveloped in corn tortillas and topped with a creamy vegan slaw.

 If you were afraid the concepts "barbeque" and "vegan" could never belong on a plate together, you may just want to hug us—or this blogger—for bringing you this recipe.
-Instead of meat, pinto beans get the sweet n’ savory treatment here, simmered in a blend of tomato paste, brown sugar, and cayenne.
+Instead of meat, black beans and quinoa get the sweet n’ savory treatment here.
 Don’t skip the olive oil, either; including some healthy fat helps increase the absorption of lycopene from the tomatoes.

 Tofu and Tempeh

 Crispy, crunchy, and creamy, these vegan tacos are a multi-textured treat.
 Slightly firm tofu soaks in a marinade of cayenne, cumin, and a touch of honey before being sautéed to slightly charred perfection and nestled into corn tortillas.
-A super simple cabbage and carrot slaw on top adds more color and veggie action.
+A super simple cabbage and carrot slaw on top adds a pop of color.
 Drizzle (or drench, it’s up to you!) them with a zippy cashew-lemon sauce, then devour.

 Looking to expand your vegetarian protein repertoire?
-Offering up vitamin B2 for red blood cell production and digestive benefits thanks to its fermentation, tempeh is a great choice, and this recipe is the perfect introduction for soy skeptics.
-Crumbled into chopped veggies and dusted with all the standard taco filling seasonings from cumin to chili powder, the result may look and even taste somewhat like the meaty traditional, but contains considerable less cholesterol.
+Offering up vitamin B2 for red blood cell production and digestive benefits thanks to its fermentation, tempeh is a great choice.
+Mixed with a spicy tomato salsa, the result may look and even taste somewhat like the meaty traditional, but contains considerable less cholesterol.
+The mango avocado salsa adds a fresh touch to cool down the heat.
 Making a double batch is highly advised.

-Mexico meets Vietnam in this Southeast Asian twist on tacos, where flour tortillas are stuffed with the classic ingredients of a tofu Banh Mi sandwich.
-Whether it’s the cilantro paired with ginger, the metabolism-boosting kick of Sriracha blended into Vegenaise (or mayonnaise, if keeping things vegan isn’t a huge concern), or the jalapeño in the fiber-filled cucumber-carrot slaw, every layer of this fusion recipe promises a healthy benefit—and one heck of an exotic trip for your palate!
+Mexico meets Vietnam in this Southeast Asian twist on tacos, where corn tortillas are stuffed with the classic ingredients of a tofu Banh Mi sandwich.
+Whether it’s the homemade pickled veggies or the metabolism-boosting kick of the chili sauce, every layer of this fusion recipe promises a healthy benefit—and one heck of an exotic trip for your palate!

-If the colors popping off the plate in the photos of these tacos aren’t enough to tempt you, maybe the ridiculously simple ingredients and preparation will do the trick.
+If these colors popping off the plate aren’t enough to tempt you, maybe the ridiculously simple ingredients and preparation will do the trick.
 Tofu is a sponge for the flavors it’s cooked in; in this case, the calcium-rich protein is crumbled into an aromatic concoction of garlic, onions, olive oil, and tomato paste, absorbing all that spicy goodness.
-Served with your favorite taco fixings, this recipe is that ideal combination of easy to make and impressive to serve.
+Served with your favorite taco fixings, this recipe is that ideal combination of easy-to-make and impressive-to-serve.

 You’ll need to scroll down for the English recipe on this blog, but that extra effort will be well worth it.
 Tofu has no chance of tasting bland here, thanks to a generous sprinkling of garlic powder and peppery cumin—a spice known best for its digestion-stimulating benefits.
 With avocado spread on the tortilla (try the blogger’s homemade version) as well as sliced on top, it’s double the healthy fat, double the fun.